Lebanese President Visits Spain after 50 Years

 Tomorrow, the Presidential Couple will leave Spain.Filed under Spanish Royals

-Tagged Juan Carlos I, Lebanon, Order of Isabella the Catholic, President Suleiman, Queen Sofia, Royal Orders, State Visit.
+Tagged Juan Carlos I of Spain, Lebanon, Order of Isabella the Catholic, President Suleiman of Lebanon, Queen Sofia of Spain, Royal Orders, State Visit.